https://lgpress.clemson.edu

 Cultural Practices to Limit Cucurbit Downy Mildew

-• Plant cucurbits as early as possible.
-This disease is a greater threat to summer and fall crops than to spring crops.
+1. Plant cucurbits early.
+Downy mildew is a greater threat to summer and fall crops than to spring crops.
 Crops planted as early as possible after the last predicted frost may not need to be treated with fungicides.2

-• Summer squash, zucchini, and acorn squash tolerate some downy mildew.
-They still produce marketable fruit when they have downy mildew, so they do not need to be sprayed as often or with “high-end” fungicides, and protectant fungicides might be enough.
+3. Summer squash, zucchini, and acorn squash tolerate some downy mildew.
+They still produce marketable fruit when they have downy mildew, so they do not need to be sprayed as often, and protectant fungicides might be enough.

 Spraying for Cucurbit Downy Mildew

 1. Along the coast of South Carolina, cucurbit downy mildew usually shows up after May 1.
 In the Midlands and Upstate, downy mildew usually appears after June 1.
-A preventive spray program with chlorothalonil or mancozeb will give you a head start before downy mildew spores blow into the area.
+A preventive spray program with chlorothalonil or mancozeb (or copper for organic growers) is critical to delay development of downy mildew.

-2. Check the Cucurbit Downy Mildew Forecast map (cdm.ipmpipe.org).
-Start spraying downy mildew-specific fungicides (table 1) when downy mildew is found in or near your state.
+2. Check the Cucurbit Downy Mildew Forecast map (ipmpipe.org).
+Add downy mildew-specific fungicides (table 1) to the spray program when downy mildew is found in or near your state.

-3. Once the first spray is applied, continue spraying on a 7-day schedule.
+3. Once downy mildew appears in your field, spray on a 7-day schedule.

 5. Apply fungicides before a predicted rain rather than after it rains.
 To stick and work, fungicides must be dry on the leaves before rain starts.

 Table 1.
-Fungicides recommended to prevent and manage cucurbit downy mildew.
+Conventional fungicides recommended to prevent and manage cucurbit downy mildew.

 Crop